A couple of years ago, in a previous job, I found myself in a particularly busy period, with no balance in my personal and professional life.

 Have you ever found yourself in that situation?

 As a Coach, I have conversations with people about this problem almost every day.
-Too much to do and no time to reflect and focus on the future

 The great news is that this state of being can change.
 Whether you are feeling stressed, overwhelmed or a bit of both.